 Perhaps the most recent improvement to reducing the need for staging environments has been the ability to decouple the concept of deploy and release in software.
 This shift in approach was popularized in this article by Martin Fowler when he introduced the concept of feature toggles and their ability to help teams test features in production vs. staging.

 The basic concept of feature flags / toggles is that you deploy the code to production, but you “hide” the feature behind a flag or toggle until you are ready to introduce it to your user base.
 The core benefit of this approach is that everything your team builds can now be exposed to the actual production environment and you are able to do the most powerful form of making sure your code isn’t broken: testing in production.
-From this simple concept, many different flavors have arisen: Canary Releases, Kill Switches, Feature Flags, Remote Config, and A/B Testing.
+From this simple concept, many different flavors have arisen: Canary Releases, Kill Switches, Feature Flags, Remote Config (here is a quick story about how to use remote config in your React Native app, a step-by-step tutorial), and A/B Testing.

 Stop and think about the underlying benefit of “staging” as we have used it historically.
 It’s goal is to allow teams to test their code in an environment that is as close to production as possible.
 Why haven’t we completely evolved to eliminate staging all together?